 Certificates include details of the chain of custody during service such as when and where it took place, barcode numbers and touchpoint times, and witnesses to the destruction.

-Want to Be Sure Your Shredding Process is Secure?
+Want to Be Sure Your Shredding Process Is Secure?

 Get the details of your full chain of custody with shredding services that’ve been trusted by companies like Amazon, Allstate, and Apple.
-Call (800) 747-3365 or fill out the form on the right for free quotes on shredding services near you.